Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida Atlantic Stats and Trends

-- The Owls have been underdogs by 10.5 points or more once this year and covered the spread.
+- The Owls covered the spread in their only game when underdogs by 10.5 points or more.

-- Florida Atlantic has hit the over in 30% of its opportunities this year (three times over 10 games with a set point total).
+- Florida Atlantic has gone over the point total in 30% of its opportunities this year (three times over 10 games with a set point total).

-- When Florida Atlantic scores more than 28.6 points, it is 3-0-1 against the spread and 4-0 overall.
+- When Florida Atlantic records more than 28.6 points, it is 3-0-1 against the spread and 4-0 overall.

-- When Florida Atlantic piles up over 431 yards, the team is 2-1-1 against the spread and 3-1 overall.
+- In games that Florida Atlantic churns out over 431 yards, the team is 2-1-1 against the spread and 3-1 overall.

-- The Owls have 14 giveaways this season, while the Hilltoppers have 22 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.